nbspdev-prc/InstaSave/README.md

 - Everything should work fine out of the box.
 - If you encounter any issues, simply refresh the page.
 - You can also try copying the media link and opening it in a new tab if needed.
+- Stories currently buggy with the download button.

 ## Development